CSymeou/laratest/README.md

 - As the application was designed as an exercise and there were no requirements for multilingual versions, I hardcoded strings into the various views and components, and did not use language strings.
 In a real application I would typically always use language strings to prepare for potential future localisations.
 - In the past I've used the Laravel Permissions package ([See here](https://spatie.be/docs/laravel-permission/v3/introduction)), to store roles and permissions in the database, and assocaite them with users.
 For this example I kept things simples, and am just defining $user->role as a field in the users table, and permissions as Gates in AuthServiceProvider.

+## About the functionality

+There are 3 user roles in the application:
+ - Administrator
+ - Leader
+ - User

+The functioanlity available to each is different, so you will need to log in as all 3 users to review the full app.

+ - Administrator:
+   - Has access to Home Screen: Views all tasks and users.
+Can create, edit, delete, tasks and users.
+   - Has access to Teams Screen: Views all teams.
+Can navigate to details screen for each team, to see users in the team and associated tasks.
+   - Cannot have tasks assigned to them
+   - Their own details cannot be update, nor can they be deleted.
+ - Leader:
+   - Has access to Home Screen: Views all tasks and users.
+Can create, edit, delete, tasks and users.
+   - Has access to My Team Screen: Views all users in the team they lead.
+Can unassign / assign tasks to team members.
+Can remove / add users from the etam.
+   - Cannot have tasks assigned to them
+   - Their own details cannot be update, nor can they be deleted.
+ - User:
+   - Has access to Home Screen: Views all tasks and users.
+Can create, edit, delete, tasks and users.
+   - Has access to My Tasks Screen: Views all tasks assigned to them.
+Can update task progress.

+The application is seeded with details of users and tasks to facilitate testing.
+Below are the email / password combinations for all seeded users.

+  - Administrator:
+    - admin@admin.com / admin
+  - Team leaders:
+    - leader1@leader.com / leader
+    - leader2@leader.com / leader
+    - leader2@leader.com / leader
+   - Users:
+    - user1@user.com / user
+    - user2@user.com / user
+    - user3@user.com / user
+    - user4@user.com / user
+    - user5@user.com / user
+    - user6@user.com / user
+    - user7@user.com / user
+    - user8@user.com / user
+    - user9@user.com / user

+## Accessing the application

+I've made a remote deployment at  [http://laratest.blupath.co.uk](https://www.techiediaries.com/laravel/how-to-install-bootstrap-in-laravel-6-7-by-example/).

+You can clone this repository on your own local dev environment to test the app out.
+You will need to set up an .env file to define your database connection.
+You can download my example .env from here.

+You can also get the application as a docker image from christossymeou/laratest.
+You can find a docker-compose.yml file from here.

+Further down this document I have also set instructions for deployment on an nginx server with Docker.

 ## Domain Model

+You can find a simple visual representation of the Domain Model here.

 I used 3 Models: